Guitar Calluses (All Your Questions Answered)

 This also applies to the genre of music you play; if you only play country music, you’re more likely to take longer because you’ll be using open chords and making chord changes less frequently.

 Another thing to consider is the type of guitar you use.
-Because the type of guitar you have will affect the strings and action you have on your guitar.
+Because the type of guitar you have will affect the strings and action you have.
 All of these aspects are taken into account as to when and how soon you get calluses.

 Another element to consider is the hardness of your skin before you begin playing, as calluses will take longer to form if your skin is already hard.